ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-asia.md

 > [!primary]
 >
-> Retrieve the PHP version and the MySQL or MariaDB version required to run your CMS.
+> Retrieve the PHP version and, if your CMS uses a database, identify the MySQL or MariaDB version required to run your CMS.
 >
 > To do this, go to the link to the official CMS page that you want to install:
 >